We’re calling on one million people to lead the way toward better health

 We will take great care to protect your information.
 Here are a few of the steps we will take:

-• We will remove your name and other direct identifiers (like your date of birth) from your information and replace them with a code.
+- We will remove your name and other direct identifiers (like your Social Security number) from your information and replace them with a code.